-Challenge number Detail of challenge 1 The impact of COVID 19 and loss of direct teaching has had a significant impact on the academic attainment of all pupils, including the disadvantaged, across school 2 Children lack the experiences and vocabulary required of the current curriculum as a direct result of low income, this is particularly evident in the early years where speech and language is lower than expected on entry.
-3 Social and emotional experiences in home life impact significantly on family input into the education of a child.
+Challenge number Detail of challenge 1 The impact of COVID 19 and loss of direct teaching has had a significant impact on the academic attainment of all pupils, including the disadvantaged, across school.
+2 Children lack the experiences and vocabulary required of the current curriculum.
+This is particularly evident in the early years where speech and language is lower than expected on entry.
+3 Social and emotional experiences significantly impact the education of a child.
 This can include the impact of mental health on the pupils and their families.
 They may also have limited access to books, libraries and technology (such as computers, Wi-Fi etc).
 4 Lower attendance and higher rates of persistent absenteeism of PP/disadvantaged children.
 5 High proportion of PP children in EYFS presenting high level needs in terms of behaviour, SEMH and SEND.
 6 Parental engagement in school and learning is lower for our Pupil Premium children.